batwood99/Regex-Tutorial/Develop/gist-template.md

 Bracket expressions in regex allow us to define a set of characters enclosed within square brackets.
 Our pattern does not include bracket expressions.

+### Greedy and Lazy Match

+Greedy and lazy matching in regex specify how much of the input should be matched.
+Our pattern does not explicitly demonstrate greedy or lazy matching.

+### Boundaries

+Boundaries in regex allow us to match specific positions in a string, such as the beginning or end of a word.
+Our pattern does not include boundaries.

+### Back-references

+Back-references in regex allow us to refer to previously captured groups within the pattern.
+Our pattern does not utilize back-references.

+### Look-ahead and Look-behind

+Look-ahead and look-behind assertions in regex allow us to specify conditions that must be met ahead or behind the current position.
+Our pattern does not involve look-ahead or look-behind.

 ## Author